-Purchases through our links may earn LEVVVEL a commission.
+Purchases through our links may earn us a commission.

 Regular, run-of-the-mill PC cases can have great airflow and thermal performance, support for custom loops, humongous GPUs, great RGB light show, and lots of extra features.
 However, at the end of the day, they’re regular-looking and not really interesting.
 They just stand on or under your table, maybe putta flashy light show, but that’s pretty much it.
 If that’s not interesting to you and if you want to get not a PC case but a conversation starter, read on.

 Today, we’re covering the most unique PC cases you can buy right now.
 These aren’t just distinctive in visual design; we’ve also included several cases that come with special features, such as the ability to put a humongous 360mm radiator inside an ITX case.
-We don’t have many budget cases, but if you’re looking for a unique design or specific set of features, you probably know that exclusive looks and features usually come with a price premium.

 Now, getting a unique-looking PC case is nothing without a massive light show that lets everyone know you have a cool case.
 We recommend reading our list of the best RGB case fans first.
 Then, you could visit our guide for the best RGB motherboards.
 Finally, finish the setup by picking one (or more) of the best Nanoleaf alternatives you can get right now.

 Thermaltake Core P90: Most unique case for showing off your build

 XTIA Xproto: Most unique ITX case with AIO support

 We’re now going a step further towards the fully open case design.
 And the most unique case with the ITX form factor that puts the components in the first plan is the Xproto from XTIA.